29 May 2025

 MVPs are particularly useful in reducing time to market and avoiding overinvestment in ideas that may not resonate.
 Companies like Dropbox and Airbnb famously launched as MVPs, gathering valuable user feedback before expanding.

 Launch plans should also include post-launch monitoring strategies to quickly identify and address any issues users experience.
+Clear success metrics and feedback channels should be defined proactively so teams can measure performance and continuously improve.

 The product team continues to evaluate KPIs and ensures the product remains competitive and aligned with user expectations.
 Lifecycle management also involves planning for scalability and future iterations, ensuring the product grows with the user base.